russellchadwick/jabberbot/README.md

 Jabberbot
 =========

 Connects to Jabber and relays all messages through ØMQ.
 Handling of incoming messages can change without reconnecting to Jabber.
-Multiple interested applications to subscribe to incoming messages.
+Multiple interested applications can subscribe to incoming messages.

     Usage: Jabberbot [options]
       -password="":